SatyamSuri/PYTHON-PROJECTS/README.md

 # PYTHON-PROJECTS
-This repositort contains the basic python projects
+This repository contains the basic python projects